Tutorial | Model monitoring in different contexts#

 Monitor model metrics#

-In Dataiku’s world, the Evaluate recipe takes a saved model and an input dataset of predictions, computes model monitoring metrics, and stores them in a model evaluation store (MES).
-In this case, we assume that we do not have ground truth, and so are not computing performance metrics.
+In Dataiku’s world, the Evaluate recipe takes a saved model and an input dataset of predictions.
+It computes model monitoring metrics and stores them in a model evaluation store (MES).
+This case assumes the ground truth is unavailable and so doesn’t compute performance metrics.

-2. From the Actions sidebar, click Build > Build Evaluation Store, thereby running the Evaluate recipe.
+From the Actions tab of the right panel, click Build > Build Evaluation Store, thereby running the Evaluate recipe.

 See also